 Can you imagine reducing your pressure to perform, and actually experiencing joy?
 Being able to love your life, rather than working so hard just to fit in?

 One of the most difficult parts of shame is the way it feeds an oppressive inner critic, keeping you frozen in fear and anxiety.

+The first step toward inner healing is acknowledging what's going on in your life.
 And when it comes to shame, talking to a professional who understands the struggle is the perfect place to start.